rb2nem/azure-quickstart-templates/nem-ubuntu/README.md

  3. then expand your resources, and public ip address of your node.

-2. Connect to your NEM node
+2. Connect to your NEM node and start using the API